coreboot/deguard/README.md

 ## Adding new target

-As a board porter, you need to:

-1. Provide the delta between the default and vendor provided ME configuration.
+As a board porter, you need to provide the delta between the default and vendor provided ME configuration.

 This goes in the `data/delta/<target>` directory for each target.

 To obtain this, dump the vendor firmware from your board, and execute:

 `./generatedelta.py --input <dump> --output data/delta/<target>`

+Note the delta generation only takes your factory dump as an input.
+This is because an ME image contains both the default and system specific configuration, and these can be compared by deguard.

+You *must discard* the `/home/secureboot` directory from the delta for the zero FPF config to work.

-   You can discard `home/{amt,fwupdate,pavp,ptt}` from the delta.
+You can optionally also discard `home/{amt,fwupdate,pavp,ptt}` from the delta.

-2. Generate fake FPF data for the board that overrides the default configuration.

-   This goes in the `data/fpfs/<target>` directory for each target.

-   FIXME explain how to do this.

 ## Generating images for an existing target

 As a user wishing to generate an image for a supported target:

-1. You will need to obtain a donor image for your platform variant with a supported ME version (see URLs below).
+You will need to obtain a donor image for your platform variant with a supported ME version (see URLs below).

 This can either be a full image with a flash descriptor or just a bare ME region.

-2. Execute the following command and enjoy:
+Afterwards, execute the following command and enjoy:

-    `./finalimage.py --delta data/mfs/<target> --version <donor version> --pch <H or LP PCH type> --fake-fpfs data/fpfs/<target> --input <donor> --output <output>`
+`./finalimage.py --delta data/delta/<target> --version <donor version> --pch <H or LP PCH type> --fake-fpfs data/fpfs/zero --input <donor> --output <output>`

-   Plaese note that the output will be a bare deguard patched ME region and **the HAP bit must be enabled** in your flash descriptor for a deguard generated ME image to work.
+Please note that the output will be a bare deguard patched ME region and **the HAP bit must beenabled** in your flash descriptor for a deguard generated ME image to work.

+## Note on field programmable fuses

+This document recommends faking a set of FPFs that are all zero as a BootGuard bypass strategy.

+This causes the platform to work in legacy mode, and does not require dumping the fuses from the PCH.

+It is also possible to enable measured mode instead (there is some example FPF data for this).

+Theoretically it is possible to even re-enable BootGuard with a custom private key (with the caveat that it is obviously insecure against physical access).

 ## Donor images